BitBagCommerce/BitBagBible/README.md

    - Using a new constructor syntax known from PHP 8.0
 3. Always use a trailing comma in arrays and method parameters (if PHP version allows to do that).
 4. Use Yoda-Style comparisons `null === $var->getResult($anotherVar)` instead of `$var->getResult($anotherVar) === null`
-5. Use class constants for static (hardcoded) values.
+5. Use class constants / enums for static (hardcoded) values.
 6. Don't use annotations or attributes for framework configuration.
 Don't mess up the definition/configuration with implementation.
 7. Don't use PHPDoc for things, that can be determined from the code level.
 Use it only when it is REALLY valuable and in interfaces that return array of objects or collections, like: